Reading time: 35 minutes

 This example shows how an agent can update information on a prospect during P2P texting.

 The P2P texting campaign need not be exclusively set up as a data-collection campaign.
-It can be done during other campaigns – like say, an event invitation, with the information blended in amidst a conversation.
+It can be done during other campaigns – say, an event invitation, with the information blended in amidst a conversation.

-5. Phone-calls for data collection
+5. Phone calls for data collection

 However, like in the above SMS channel, information collection can happen as part of another objective.